chipbell4/FarmersMarketDirApp/README.md

 	The first option requires using Cordova/PhoneGap to rebuild the project (which I don't really want to mess with) with a new build target (2.2 instead of 4.whatever).
 The second requires custom Java, and mucking about with PhoneGap's internals (yuck).
 Maybe for another day...

+- For security purposes, if you need the password to the keystore, email me.